Myktybek Abdyldayev

-Myktybek Yusupovich Abdyldayev (Мыктыбек Юсупович Абдылдаев; born 17 August 1953) is a Kyrgyz politician, and current member of the Supreme Council of Kyrgyzstan as deputy for the Bir Bol party.
+Myktybek Yusupovich Abdyldayev (Мыктыбек Юсупович Абдылдаев; 17 August 1953 – 8 June 2026) was a Kyrgyz politician who was a member of the Supreme Council of Kyrgyzstan as deputy for the Bir Bol party.

 Early life and education

 Abdyldayev was born on 17 August 1953 in the village of Kara-Jygach in Chuy Oblast in the Kirgiz SSR, now Kyrgyzstan.
 In 1976 he completed his degree in philology at the Kyrgyz State National University.

 Career

 Komsomol and civil service career, 1976 to 1990

 Abdyldayev left his first job as a turner in a factory in Frunze in 1976, after five years of work and completion of studies to become secretary for the Komsomol committee in Frunze's Technical College of Soviet Trade, and then became its secretary for its committee in the Issyk-Kul Oblast between 1982 and 1983.

 He rose up the ranks of the political bureaucracy, leaving his Komsomol role to become head of the political department of the Department of Internal Affairs of Issyk-Kul Oblast's executive committee between 1983 and 1986.
 After completing extra further education in management at the Academy of Management of Ministry of Internal Affairs of the USSR for three years, Abdyldayev was promoted to deputy of the internal affairs department in 1989.

 His final role in the Soviet Union was as a deputy in the Supreme Soviet of the Kirghiz SSR, holding the position after being elected in the 1990 Kirghiz Supreme Soviet election.
 Although one source indicates that he did not hold this position for long, serving only until 1991 (when the Supreme Soviet became the Jogorku Kenesh), another source indicates that he was deputy until the 1995 parliamentary election.